cloudfoundry/cloud_controller_ng/docs/v3/source/includes/resources/revisions/_header.md

 ## Revisions

 Revisions represent code used by an application at a specific time.
 The most recent revision for a running application represents code and configuration currently running in Cloud Foundry.
+Revisions are not created for Tasks.

 Revision are created when the following is changed:

-* A new droplet is created for an app
+* A new droplet is deployed for an app

-* An app's environment variables are changed
+* An app is deployed with new environment variables

-* The custom start command for an app is added or changed
+* The app is deployed with a new or changed custom start command

 * An app rolls back to a prior revision